Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Preliminary Derivations: The Generalized Conjugate Multivariate Distribution

-We now propose the \textit{generalized conjugate multivariate} (GCM) distribution.
+We now derive the \textit{generalized conjugate multivariate} (GCM) distribution.
 This development is similar to the development of the CM distribution from \citet{bradleyLCM}.
-The difference between the GCM and CM is that the GCM drops the assumption of identical classes of DY random variables among the elements of $\textbf{w}_{k}$ in (\ref{chov}), and marginalizes across a generic $d$-dimensional real-valued parameter vector $\bm{\theta}$.
+We give a review of the CM distribution in Appendix A. The difference between the GCM and CM is that the GCM drops the assumption of identical classes of DY random variables, and marginalizes across a generic $d$-dimensional real-valued parameter vector $\bm{\theta}$.
 The GCM is needed for our main contribution of EPR in Section 4.
-The GCM is defined by the transformation,